RUC-NLPIR/OmniGAIA/README.md

 ## 💡 Overview

 **OmniGAIA** is a comprehensive benchmark designed to evaluate the capabilities of omni-modal general AI assistants.
-Unlike existing benchmarks that focus on a single modality, OmniGAIA requires agents to jointly reason over **video**, **audio**, and **image** inputs while leveraging external tools such as web search, code execution, and visual question answering.
+Unlike existing benchmarks that focus on a single modality, OmniGAIA requires agents to jointly reason over **video**, **audio**, and **image** inputs while leveraging external tools such as web search and code execution.

-We also introduce **OmniAtlas**, an agentic reasoning system that extends a base LLM with *active perception* tools (`read_video`, `read_audio`, `read_image`), enabling the model to request and examine additional media segments during multi-step reasoning.
+We also introduce **OmniAtlas**, an agentic reasoning system that extends a base LLM with *active perception* tools, enabling the model to request and examine additional media segments during multi-step reasoning.

 ### ✨ Key Highlights

 - **Omni-Modal Benchmark:** 360 human-verified QA pairs spanning 9 domains, requiring joint understanding of video, audio, and image content.
 - **Agentic Event-Graph Construction:** A novel pipeline that builds structured event graphs from multi-modal sources using Gemini-3-Flash and DeepSeek-V3.2 with tool-augmented reasoning.
-- **External Tool Integration:** Agents are equipped with web search & browsing, code execution, visual QA, and cross-modal retrieval tools.
+- **External Tool Integration:** Agents are equipped with web search & browsing, code execution, and cross-modal retrieval tools.
 - **OmniAtlas Agent:** A fine-tuned agent with active perception capabilities and preference learning via OmniDPO.
 - **Multi-Dimensional Evaluation:** Tasks are categorised by difficulty (Easy / Medium / Hard) and domain, with both exact-match and LLM-based equivalence metrics.